faisal-fawad/faisal-fawad/README.md

 # Hello, I'm Faisal

-I'm an undergraduate CS student from the University of Guelph in Ontario, Canada.
+I'm an undergraduate CS student from the University of Guelph in Ontario, Canada

 You can learn more about me here: https://faisal-fawad.github.io